cmougan/WRI_WellBeing_Data_Layer/README.md

 ### Explainable Machine learning pipeline

-Due to the possible impact of this project on public policy, we advocate for an explainable ML approach.
+Due to the possible impact of this project on public policy, we advocate for an explainable ML approach <a href="#ref6">[6]</a>.
 ![Trained Decision Tree](images/tree_ohe.png)

 For the modeling part a set of experiments to determine which machine learning estimators was performed.
-The selected estimator for this part of the project was a decision tree, due to its key performance, in a small dataset.
+The selected estimator for this part of the project was a decision tree, due to its key performance and given that the data that we are working with at this stage relative small.
 This model also allows us to understand how are the ML decisions made.

 ## Results